Turn copper silvery without using magic!

 For centuries, the chemists of the past—alchemists—strove to transform cheap and abundant metals like copper into rare and valuable silver and gold.
 But little did they know that their task was absolutely hopeless!
 With later scientific advancements, it became clear that chemistry can only rearrange atoms, not convert them into one another.
 Was the mysterious transformation you just witnessed simply an example of such a rearrangement?

 Yes!
-Both the zinc Zn in the rod and the copper Cu in the ring exist in the form of positively-charged particles ( and ), enveloped in a cloud of negatively-charged electrons .
+Both the zinc Zn in the rod and the copper Cu in the coin exist in the form of positively-charged particles ( and ), enveloped in a cloud of negatively-charged electrons .
 The positively-charged zinc particles Zn2+ are more mobile than the particles of copper —when heated, they begin jumping out of this cloud into the solution and settling back down .
 But occasionally, they settle on the copper instead of the zinc, since their electron clouds are too close to each other.
-As a result, the copper ring is covered with a layer of zinc , which resembles silver.
+As a result, the copper coin is covered with a layer of zinc , which resembles silver.

 Although it's impossible to make a different element by merely rearranging atoms, modern science knows how to change the atoms themselves!
 Today's nuclear physicists can routinely turn one element into another.
 But that's a completely different story...